pavankumarchebelli/PartPay_Demo/README.md

 - **Bcrypt**: A library to help you hash passwords.
 - **CORS**: Package for providing a Connect/Express middleware that can be used to enable CORS with various options.
 - **JSON Web Token**: A compact URL-safe means of representing claims to be transferred between two parties.

+<h3>Contributions</h3>

+Contributions to the PartPay project are welcome.
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.